kunaiix/CaptchaCrackr/README.md

 Made using Tensorflow, Keras, Keras-OCR and Numpy.
 The model is trained using a captcha image dataset from [https://github.com/AakashKumarNain/CaptchaCracker].

-Developed with 5 character captcha images, uses 'relu' activator and 'adam' optimizer.
+Developed with 5 character captcha images.
 Image preprocessing is basic, converts to greyscale and enhances it.
 Image target size is 200x50